robert-hardy/statistical_inference/PITCHME.md

 > Oh, you mean there is a 25% probability that the coin is biased?

 > No, the coin is either biased or it is not.

-I mean something else.
+---

+It is difficult to get F to express a view.

-> Ok, but do you _reckon_ the coin is biased?
+> Ok, do you _reckon_ the coin is biased?

 > [no answer]